-Before your meeting, you must print out an unofficial transcript from My.Lakeland and bring it with you to your meeting.
+Before your meeting, you must prepare an unofficial transcript from My.Lakeland and have it available to show your instructor during your meeting.

-This will show your advisor all your past EAP classes and grades
+This will give your advisor information about your past EAP classes and grades.

 During these sessions, your advisor will check in with you to see: